Enhancing Sindhi Word Segmentation using Subword Representation Learning and Position-aware Self-attention: Experimental Setup

 \subsection{Parameter setting and training}

 The training procedure is to regulate all parameters of the network from training data.
 We train the baselines and proposed model using the log-likelihood function.
-The log-likelihood has already been optimized to give strong performances in our baseline experiments compared to global learning~\cite{andor2016globally} to maximize F-Score.
-We distribute the SDSEG dataset into training, development, and test sets.
-We use variational dropout~\cite{gal2016theoretically} to both input and output recurrent units.
-The softmax is used for label classification in baseline LSTM and BiLSTM models, CRF is added in the last layer of the BiLSTM-CRF and SGNWS models.
+The log-likelihood has already been optimized to give strong performances in our baseline experiments compared to global learning~\cite{andor2016globally} to maximize F1-score.
+We split the dataset into training, development, and test sets.
+Variational dropout~\cite{gal2016theoretically} of $0.25\%$ is employed to recurrent units.
+The softmax is used for label classification in baseline models, CRF is added in the last layer of the BiLSTM-CRF and SGNWS models.
 The Gradient normalization is used to improve the performance~\cite{pascanu2013difficulty}, which re-scales the gradient when the norm goes over a threshold.
-The range of optimal hyper-parameters for SRL, baselines, and the proposed model is depicted in Table \ref{tab:optimized_hyperparameters}. \begingroup \endgroup
+We use BiLSTM state size of 200 layers, and character embedding size of $64$.
+We train the models for 40 epochs, and use the Nadam optimizer~\cite{KingmaB14} with initial learning rate of $0.01$ We use beam decoding with beam size of $5$.
+For each configuration, we trained and evaluated different settings of a manually tuned hyperparameters grid, varying initial learning rate, and input and recurrent dropout rates.
+All the hyper-parameters for baseline models and SGNWS are kept similar for performance difference and fair comparison.
+Our SGNWS is implemented by grouping sentences of similar lengths into the same bucket and padding them to the same length.
+We construct sub-computational graphs for each bucket so that sentences of different lengths are processed more efficiently~\cite{shao2017cross}.